adb-essentials/musicapp-lakehouse-demo/SET-UP-ENVIRONMENT.md

 ### Create secrets scope to be used for ADLS and Event Hubs access keys

+Create a Databricks secrets scope called `access_creds`.
+If sharing a workspace the scope might already exist.

 ```
 databricks secrets create-scope --scope access_creds
 ```